Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning

 \subsection{Aggregation Phase}

-The aggregation phase refers to the process of combining locally trained model updates from multiple clients into a global model.
-In the following, we outline and discuss various aggregation techniques for the $N$ local distributions, each consistent with Assumption \ref{ass:gaussian_ind} and parametrized with $\{ (\mu_k,\Sigma_k)\}_{k=1}^N$. \begin{itemize} \item \textit{Empirical Arithmetic Aggregation} employed in \cite{zhang2022personalized,ozer2022combine,bhatt2024federated,fischer2024federated}, also known as naive aggregation, is the weighted average of the distribution statistics:
+The aggregation phase refers to the process of combining locally trained model updates from multiple clients into a single global model.
+In what follows, we outline and discuss several aggregation techniques for the $N$ local distributions, each consistent with Assumption \ref{ass:gaussian_ind} and parametrized with $\{ (\mu_k,\Sigma_k)\}_{k=1}^N$. \begin{itemize} \item \textit{Empirical Arithmetic Aggregation}, also known as naive aggregation, is employed in \cite{zhang2022personalized,ozer2022combine,bhatt2024federated,fischer2024federated}.
+It computes the weighted average of the distribution statistics:

-\item \textit{Barycentric Aggregation}, employed for BFL in \cite{jamoussi2024information}, uses the barycenter of the clients' posteriors as an aggregated model, minimizing the average discrepancy across clients.
-Some examples include: \begin{itemize} \item The Wasserstein-2 Barycenter, minimizing the average discrepancy in terms of the Wasserstein-2 distance between the clients' distributions.
-A closed form solution for the Wasserstein Barycenter under Assumption \ref{ass:gaussian_ind} is obtained in \cite{alvarez2016fixed}:
+\item \textit{Barycentric Aggregation}, adopted for BFL in \cite{jamoussi2024information}, uses the barycenter of the clients' posteriors as the aggregated model, minimizing the average discrepancy among client distributions.
+Some examples include: \begin{itemize} \item \textit{Wasserstein-2 Barycenter}: minimizes the average discrepancy in terms of the Wasserstein-2 distance between the clients' distributions.
+Under Assumption \ref{ass:gaussian_ind}, a closed-form solution for the Wasserstein barycenter is derived in \cite{alvarez2016fixed}:

-\item The Reverse KL Barycenter, minimizing the average reverse KL divergences between the local distributions, coincides with the multiplicative aggregation of posteriors used in \cite{al2020federated,liu2023bayesian,guo2023federated,pal2024simple}.
-Its statistics are obtained \cite{koliander2022fusion} as follows:
+\item \textit{Reverse KL Barycenter}: minimizes the average reverse KL divergences between the local distributions and coincides with the multiplicative aggregation of posteriors proposed in \cite{al2020federated,liu2023bayesian,guo2023federated,pal2024simple}.
+Its closed-form expressions are given in \cite{koliander2022fusion}:

 \end{itemize} \end{itemize}